oracle/oracle-database-operator/docs/observability/README.md

 Oracle recommends that you follow the [requirements](./REQUIREMENTS.md).

 ## DatabaseObserver Custom Resource
-The Oracle Database Operator __v1.0.0__ includes the Observability controller.
+The Oracle Database Operator __v1.0.0__ includes the Observability controller, as a Preview (i.e., not a production quality feature).
 The Observability controller automates the deployment and setting up of the Oracle Database exporter and related resources to make databases observable.

 ### Resource Details